When you’re 16 weeks pregnant, your pregnancy is about to get even more exciting!

-You may not recognise it as your baby’s movement at first, but it will become more distinct as he gets bigger.
+You may not recognise it as your baby’s movements at first.

-Your body is getting ready for breastfeeding and you might find that you need to go up a bra cup size too.
-Many women are surprised to find their breasts getting bigger so early in the pregnancy, but it is quite common.
+Your body is getting ready for breastfeeding and you might find you need to go up a bra cup size too.

 Have you joined the Australian Breastfeeding Association yet?
 Or if you’re in the United States, have a look at La Leche League.